Kevin D. Duncan

 Published Papers

-"How Relative Marginal Tax Rates Affect Establishment Entry at State Borders" with Yulong Chen, Liyuan Ma, and Peter Orazem, forthcoming at Small Business Economics.
+"How Relative Marginal Tax Rates Affect Establishment Entry at State Borders" with Yulong Chen, Liyuan Ma, and Peter Orazem, Small Business Economics.

 Previously circulated as "Impacts of Taxes on Firm Entry Rates along State Borders" with Georgeanne M. Artz and Peter F. Orazem